dayton-outar/shillings/docs/ANALYSIS.md

 ## References

+1. Warren Buffett and the Interpretation of Financial Statements by Mary Buffett
-1. Financial Shenanigans, Fourth Edition by Howard M. Schilit
+2. Financial Shenanigans, Fourth Edition by Howard M. Schilit
+3. Introduction to Financial Accounting by Charles T. Horngren